-Travel in the unforgettable splendor of Sea Cloud II from Saint Petersburg to Copenhagen.
-With their captivating mix of medieval and modern, the port cities of Scandinavia and the Baltic are eternally elegant.
-Savor a private concert in the restored Saint Nicholas Church in Tallinn, Estonia.
-Go behind the scenes at Stockholm's Court Theater at the Royal Castle of Drottningholm.
-Conclude your trip in Copenhagen, hometown of Hans Christian Andersen.
+Members traveled in the unforgettable splendor of Sea Cloud II from Saint Petersburg to Copenhagen.
+Highlights included the captivating mix of medieval and modern in the port cities of Scandinavia and the Baltic; a private concert in the restored Saint Nicholas Church in Tallinn, Estonia; and Stockholm’s Court Theater at the Royal Castle of Drottningholm.

 On this trip with Rice University’s Traveling Owls, Museum members enjoyed a memorable excursion through Italy, a land rich in history, culture, and art.
 Accompanied by curator Christine Gervais, members traveled from the breathtaking Amalfi Coast, to Rome—the Eternal City—and then on to the Umbrian and Tuscan countryside, and ultimately to the Venice Biennale.

 In the dynamic city of Los Angeles, members visited incredible museums, galleries, and outdoor spaces.
 This tour included a private tour through James Turrell: A Retrospective at LACMA; guided tours of the Hammer and J. Paul Getty museums; and exclusive visits to some of L.A.’s world-renowned galleries.

 An unforgettable tour of Philadelphia combined some of the city's best-known treasures and best-kept secrets.
 Kaylin Weber, the Museum's assistant curator of American painting and sculpture, accompanied the group on visits to the Barnes Foundation, Philadelphia Museum of Art, Winterthur, and more.